 Behind the village was last night's campsite

-During the climb we met a man going downhill.
-He was on cycling vacation with a three-wheeled recumbent bike.
-He honked at us with a horn on his handlebars, every vacation we forget to bring one as well.
+During the climb, we met a man going downhill.
+He was on a cycling vacation with a three-wheeled recumbent bike.
+He honked at us with a horn on his handlebars, every holiday we forget to bring one as well.
 Another hour of climbing passed.
-The air was cold but because of the climbing we still felt warm.
+The air was cold, but because of the climbing, we still felt warm.
 The cars could take a shortcut through a tunnel, but we needed to climb 400 meters higher, up to 2408 meters.
-After another hour we reached the top.
-Because the climb was spread out over two days it hadn't been extremely hard.
+After another hour, we reached the top.
+Because the climb was spread over two days, it had been relatively easy.

 Bram on the Port d'Envalira.

-The top of the col wasn't exactly on the border, for that we needed to descent a few kilometers.
+The top of the col wasn't exactly on the border, for that we needed to descend a few kilometers.

 During the descent.

 Just before the border was a touristy village where you could buy everything that is more expensive in France.
-There was an enormous gas station with over 20 pumps that all had long lines, I guess petrol is cheaper in Andorra.
-After the village we ended up in a traffic jam.
+There was an enormous gas station with over 20 pumps that all had long lines.
+We figured petrol was cheaper in Andorra.
+After the village, we ended up in a traffic jam.
 We weren't used to so many cars after two weeks in Spain.
-As best as we could we overtook the cars on their right.
+As best as we could, we overtook the cars on their right.
 We arrived at customs and already had our passports ready.
 This time we weren't stopped.

-Now we just needed to descent for a long time.
+Now we just needed to descend for a long time.
 We were right in the heart of the Pyrenees.
-The route we were following would first pass through a valley and then we would cycle around the mountains towards the west.
-For the descent I put on my waterproof pants and jacket.
+The route we were following would first pass through a valley, and then we would cycle around the mountains towards the west.
+For the descent, I put on my waterproof pants and jacket.
 Bram also put on his long pants and 'warm' jacket.
-The first 15 minutes it was pretty cold.
-After that it got freezingly cold.
-Apparently that's what happens if you cycle 50 km/h for half an hour while it's only 15 degrees.
-There were a lot of people honking at us.
-After a while we stopped at a picnic area, so we could warm up a bit.
+The first 15 minutes were pretty cold.
+After that it got worse.
+Apparently, that's what happens if you cycle 50 km/h for half an hour while it's only 15 degrees.
+Many people were honking at us.
+After a while, we stopped at a picnic area to warm up.

-We continued gong down and quickly arrived in Ax-les-Thermes.
-We had descended for 30 km so we actually made some kilometers today.
-From Ax-les-Thermes onwards it was pretty flat.
+We continued going down and quickly arrived at Ax-les-Thermes.
+We had descended for 30 km, so we actually made some kilometers today.
+From Ax-les-Thermes onwards, it was pretty flat.
 We cycled at a good pace.
-In Tarascon I noticed a bakery where we bought the raisin breads we had agreed to buy as soon as we reached France.
-It where good ones.
-For a Sunday many stores were open, but no supermarkets.
+In Tarascon, I noticed a bakery where we bought the raisin bread we had agreed to buy as soon as we reached France.
+They were good ones.
+For a Sunday, many stores were open, but no supermarkets.
 We followed the route to Foix.
-On a roundabout we learned we couldn't continue, the route changed into a highway.
+On a roundabout, we learned we couldn't continue, the route changed into a highway.
 We had to backtrack, cross the river, and follow a smaller road.
 Luckily we found it quickly.
-On the small road I felt my knee again.
-It hurt and I was really tired, I think Bram as well, so our pace went down a bit.
+On the small road, I felt my knee again.
+It hurt and I was exhausted, I think Bram was as well, so our pace went down a bit.

-Although Foix is a big city we couldn't find a supermarket that was open.
+Although Foix is a big city we couldn't find an open supermarket.
 We did find a bakery to buy a baguette and sat down on a nearby bench.
 The bench was in the sun.
-In Spain you wouldn't survive sitting in the sun in the afternoon.
+In Spain, you wouldn't survive sitting in the sun in the afternoon.
 Here it was just bearable.
-While eating we heard some dance music echoing through the valley.
+While eating, we heard some dance music echoing through the valley.
 I recognized Daft Punk.
-I don't think they were giving a concert, because it were all separate songs.
+I don't think they were giving a concert, because they were all different songs.

-Not very well rested we continued.
-After the long descent we had earlier we now needed to climb a little.
-To our surprise we quickly reached the top of a col. Most of them were 10 times as long.
-I pulled away some branches that were in front of the sign so we could take a nice pictures.
+We continued while not very well rested.
+After the long descent we had earlier, we now needed to climb a little.
+To our surprise, we quickly reached the top of a col. Most of them were ten times as long.
+I pulled away some branches in front of the sign so we could take a nice picture.
 Bram was pretending to pole dance, but I was just too late to take a picture.
-When Bram was about to take a picture of me I said 'well, I am very tired of this col..'.
-Bram did manage to take a picture while I was joking around.
+When Bram was about to take a picture of me, I said, 'Well, I am very tired of this col..'.
+Bram managed to take a picture while I was joking around.

 Bram on the Col del Bouich